-- To provide a sequence of courses and professional placements centered in the concept of transformational leadership. - To offer challenging experiential opportunities for students in diverse leadership settings.

-• To showcase individual student interests and goals through mentorship, personal development strategies, and internship placements.
+- To provide a sequence of courses and professional placements centered in the concept of transformational leadership. - To offer challenging experiential opportunities for students in diverse leadership settings. - To showcase individual student interests and goals through mentorship, personal development and inclusion strategies, as well as internship placements.